ucmerced/merced-cluster/Readme.md

 This repository contains examples on how to use the MERCED cluster.
 If you are on the UC Merced Campus, or using the VPN you can access the cluster at http://merced.ucmerced.edu.
-Faculty on the UC Merced campus, can [request a account on the merced cluster for free](https://it.ucmerced.edu/content/merced-cluster-new-user-account), for them or their students.
+Faculty on the UC Merced campus, can [request a account on the MERCED cluster for free](https://it.ucmerced.edu/content/merced-cluster-new-user-account), for them or their students.